Time Quarry (Part 1 of 3) • serial by Clifford D. Simak ♥♥

 You’ll Never See It in Galaxy • essay by H. L. Gold

-Galaxy is considered one of if not the major SF title of the 1950s, and it appeared about a year after The Magazine of Fantasy and Science Fiction.
-Unlike that title it contained SF only.
-It looked different to other SF magazines of the time as it departed from pulp formats and production.
-It was digest-sized, a format that hadn’t yet caught on, and used slick cover stock and offset printing for its interior.1
+Galaxy is considered one of if not the major SF title of the 1950s, and it appeared about a year after The Magazine of Fantasy and Science Fiction made its debut.
+Unlike F&SF it contained SF only, and also departed from pulp format and production in that it was a digest, a format that hadn’t yet caught on.
+Galaxy used slick cover stock, and offset printing for its interior.1

 Surprisingly, given this emphasis on production values, the first issue has quite a poor cover by David Stone.
 It is a very flat muddy looking affair that, according to the editorial,2 was probably an overreaction to many previous embarrassing SF magazine covers.
-The interior artwork looks fairly run of the mill as well but I was reading this from a not particularly good scan.
+The interior artwork looks fairly run of the mill as well, but it is hard to tell as I was reading this issue from a not particularly good scan.

 The fiction begins with Clifford Simak’s serial Time Quarry.3 In the first part of this serial alone we have androids, robots, duelling, a man from the future, a protagonist who returns from space in a ship that could not have physically made the journey—and who seems to have another person in his head—and an enigmatic and unapproachable alien race.
 The only thing missing here is the kitchen sink.
 To give it some credit it does move along but as it does this by continuously adding plot devices, I suspect the whole overburdened structure will come crashing down at some point.